paolomaccallini-hub/MetaME/README.md

 | **N_CAS** | number of cases |
 | **N_CON** | number of controls |

 I used the commands `bi_allelic_filter=F` and `flip_frq_as_biallelic=T` to include the non-biallelic SNPs.
-Note that with this setting, if a non-biallelic SNP need allele flipping, the frequency of the alternate allele is computed as 1-FRQ, therefore it is always bigger than it is in reality.
-This may affect the following analysis!
+Note that with this setting, if a non-biallelic SNP need allele flipping, the frequency of the alternate allele is computed as 1-FRQ, therefore it is always bigger than it is in reality. **Note that while this affects FRQ, SE, and BETA, it does not affect the analysis by METAL (based on p-values only) and by FUMA, which uses BETAs only for direction of the effect.**

 Each sumstat can have additional columns (like OR, for logistic regression, or LOG10P).
 As an example, here you can see the rows of the munged sumstat of DecodeMe (`\Munged\DME_GRCh38.tsv.gz`) that contain the 5 most significant variants: